Dean, Schar School of Policy and Government

 Mark J. Rozell is the founding dean of the Schar School of Policy and Government at George Mason University.
 He holds the Ruth D. and John T. Hazel Chair in Public Policy.
 He is the author or coauthor of 13 books and editor of 20 additional books on various topics in U.S. government and politics, including the Presidency, religion and politics, media and politics, southern politics, and interest groups in elections.

 Rozell is a contributing writer for the Washington Post.
-His column on Virginia politics appears twice monthly in Local Opinions.
+His column on Virginia politics appears in Local Opinions.
 Since 1994, he has served as a judge for the Gerald R. Ford Award Committee for Outstanding Reporting on the Presidency for the Gerald R. Ford Foundation.

 His latest written and co-written books include: